Talk to Local Expert

 • End From Juphal

-• Min Size 2 Pax
+• Min Size 2 pax

-• Max Size 10 Pax
+• Max Size 10 pax

-• Trip Mode Trekking
+• Trip Mode Camping Trekking

-• Accommodation Camping
+• Accommodation Tent

-• Best Season: Late March to May and September to November
+• Best Season: Late-March to May and September to November

 Trip Highlights

-Lower Dolpo Trekking offers a truly unforgettable Himalayan adventure in western Nepal.
-Known as “Ba Yul,” the Hidden Sacred Land, the Dolpo region lies deep within the remote Trans-Himalayan landscape.
-This extraordinary area is famed for the stunning Shey Phoksundo Lake, whose striking turquoise-blue waters make it one of the most beautiful alpine lakes in Nepal.
-Ancient yak caravans still follow traditional salt trade routes to Tibet, preserving a way of life that has endured for centuries.
+Lower Dolpo Trekking offers a truly unforgettable journey in western Nepal, deep within the remote Trans-Himalayan region known as “Ba Yul,” the Hidden Sacred Land.
+Located north of the Dhaulagiri Range and within the Himalayan rain shadow, Dolpo features dramatic, barren landscapes shaped by shifting light and shadow.
+The highlight is the mesmerizing Shey Phoksundo Lake, famous for its striking turquoise-blue colors, one of Nepal’s most beautiful and deepest alpine lakes.
+Ancient yak caravans still follow traditional salt trade routes to Tibet, preserving centuries-old Himalayan practice.

-Lower Dolpo Trek Itinerary Highlights
+Lower Dolpo Trek Highlights and Route Options

 Discover one of Nepal’s last untouched Himalayan regions with Blossom Expeditions.
 Lower Dolpo’s rare cultural heritage, dramatic landscapes, and deep remoteness combine to create a once-in-a-lifetime trekking experience in the far west of Nepal.